g4n3sha5/mativated-monorepo/README.md

 By capitalizing on this technology stack, I've been able to focus on what truly matters: refining the app's core features and performance.
 Building upon the existing layout has allowed me to dive straight into coding, prioritizing code quality, avoiding unnecessary design iterations, and enabling a more efficient development process.

 Backend is deployed on AWS.
 Working on the app in my spare time.
-Contributors welcome.

 ## Concept